low-orbit-io/bruin/docs/guides/auto-generating-selectors.md

 const increment = useBearStore.use.increment();
 ```

-## Live Demo
+## Example

-For a working example of this, see the [Code Sandbox](https://codesandbox.io/s/zustand-auto-generate-selectors-forked-rl8v5e?file=/src/selectors.ts).
+For a working example of this pattern, see the [auto-generating selectors guide](../guides/auto-generating-selectors.md).

 ## Third-party Libraries